 Bears, mountain lions, bison, and moose are four mighty mammals you might run into on a car-camping trip in North America.
-With some basic knowledge about these creatures, you’ll be able to wow your buddies and also save their skin if a run-in goes south.
+With some basic knowledge about these creatures, you’ll be able to wow your buddies and save their skin if a run-in goes south while car camping.

 Some campers are terrified of bears.
 Other campers dream of seeing the shaggy, grumbly animal sniffing around near their campsite.
 Regardless of how endearing you find the big honey-guzzlers, here are a few facts you should know about them.

 There are two types of bears that you’ll find in North American backcountry: black bears and brown bears (the third type, polar bears, are only in Alaska and we won’t cover them here).

 The black bear is the more common of the two; it trundles around forests and mountains in 80 percent of U.S. States.
 It’s also the smallest bear on the continent, weighing between 200 and 300 pounds.
 They might not be as mighty as their grizzly cousins, but their smaller size and short claws make them epic tree-climbers.
 That’s right, bears can climb trees (how else would they reach those yummy berries!).

 Brown bears, on the other hand, are known for their size.
 When the salmon-spawning season rolls around, they’ll put on some serious mass and can weigh over 1,000 pounds.
 Unlike black bears, they’re also incredible diggers thanks to a mass of muscle above their shoulders that powers their forelimbs and drives their long claws into the dirt.
 They can also run up to 35 miles per hour.
 That’s 10 mph faster than Usain Bolt blazing down the track— you might want to think twice before running from one!